 End of season irrigation decisions

-The 2016 growing season seems to be finishing up with a lot of rainfall over most of Indiana and Michigan has some producers contemplating the end of the irrigation season while others are watching the forecast hoping to avoid a few more weeks of irrigation.
+Scattered rainfall over Indiana and Michigan has some producers contemplating the end of the irrigation season while others are watching the forecast hoping to avoid a few more weeks of irrigation.
 Unless the area is blessed with ample rainfall, producers are forced to make the decision when to stop irrigating.
 Turning off irrigation applications too soon could lower yields or reduce test weight.
 Applying irrigation water beyond the period that the crop needs it can waste water, time, energy and money.

-Late season water use, termed evapotransporation (E.T.), lowers significantly as crops near maturity.
-Soybean plants showing their first yellow pod will have an E.T. of one tenth of an inch per day for a day that reaches into the mid 80 degree Fahrenheit temperatures.
-Corn at dent stage will have an E.T. of 0.14 of an inch per day for a day that reaches the same temperature range.
-Daily temperatures that are 10 degrees higher or lower than the mid-80s will have E.T. that is 0.02 higher or lower than normal, respectively.
+Late-season water use, termed evapotranspiration (ET), lowers significantly as crops near maturity.
+Soybean plants showing their first yellow pod will have an ET 0.10 inch per day for a day that reaches into the mid 80-degree Fahrenheit temperatures.
+Corn at dent stage will have an ET of 0.14 inch per day for a day that reaches the same temperature range.
+Daily temperatures that are 10 degrees higher or lower than the mid-80s will have ET rates that are 0.02 higher or lower than normal, respectively.

-The goal of the soybean irrigator should be to maintain at least 50 percent of the available soil water holding capacity for soybeans until most pods yellow.
-Corn producers trying to maximize test weight during dry late summer conditions should maintain at least 50 percent of the available soil water holding capacity until the crop reaches black layer.
+The goal of the soybean irrigator should be to maintain at least 50% of the available soil water holding capacity for soybeans until most pods yellow.
+Corn producers trying to maximize test weight during dry late-summer conditions should maintain at least 50% of the available soil water holding capacity until the crop reaches black layer.
 In most situations, minimal amounts of irrigation water are needed to achieve these goals.
-In the last few weeks of the season, soybeans will use less than .04 inch per day and corn less than .06 inch per day, allowing a half inch of rain or irrigation to last a week or more.
+In the last few weeks of the season, soybeans will use less than 0.04 inch per day and corn less than .06 inch per day, allowing a half inch of rain or irrigation to last a week or more.

-Both Purdue and Michigan State University Extension services publish real-time evapotranspiration data on the web, showing how much water crops require each day.
-They are Purdue I-Climate and Michigan State University Enviroweather service.
+Both Purdue University and Michigan State University Extension services publish real-time evapotranspiration data on the web, showing how much water crops require each day at Purdue INClimate and Michigan State University Enviroweather service.
 A simple temperature-based water use graph is provided at Nebraska Irrigated and Rainfed Corn Yield and Acreage Trends from the University of Nebraska-Lincoln.
 It provides the daily water use for corn or soybeans at different growth stages.